Finite Satisfiability of the Two-Variable Guarded Fragment with Transitive Guards and Related Variants: Introduction

 The established bounds on the size of minimal models yield \TwoNExpTime -upper bounds on the complexity of the finite satisfiability problem for these fragments.
 We work further and improve the bound for \GFtEG{} to \NExpTime, and for \GFtTG{} to \TwoExpTime; as discussed above, these bounds are optimal.
-To obtain them we do not work on the level of individual elements, but rather on the level of equivalence classes of models, or, more precisely, on their succinct representations in the form of {\em counting types} (cf.~Definition~\ref{d:counting-type} in Section~\ref{sec:prelim}) that give the number of realisations of each one-type in a class.
-In fact, we first show that it suffices to count the number of realizations of one-types up to some fixed number, depending only on the size of the signature, so that the number of all relevant counting types becomes bounded as well.
+To obtain them we do not work on the level of individual elements, but rather on the level of equivalence classes of models, or, more precisely, on their succinct representations in the form of {\em counting types} (cf.~Definition~\ref{d:counting-type} in Section~\ref{sec:prelim}) that give the number of realisations of each $1$-type in a class.
+In fact, we first show that it suffices to count the number of realizations of $1$-types up to some fixed number depending only on the size of the signature, so that the number of all relevant counting types becomes bounded as well.

-It is perhaps worth mentioning that there is another interesting extension of the guarded fragment, namely \GF{} with fixpoints, that has been shown decidable for satisfiability, \cite{GW99}, and of the same complexity as pure \GF{}.
-Decidability of the finite satisfiability problem for this fragment and exact complexity bounds have been recently shown in \cite{BaranyB12}.
+It is perhaps worth mentioning that there is another interesting extension of the guarded fragment, namely \GF{} with fixpoints, that has been shown decidable for satisfiability \cite{GW99} and of the same complexity as pure \GF{}.
+Decidability of the finite satisfiability problem for this fragment and exact complexity bounds have been recently shown by \citeN{BaranyB12}.

-We also remark that tight exponential complexity bounds for \GFt{} with counting quantifiers for both satisfiability and finite satisfiability have been established in \cite{PH07}, and the interplay between transitive guards and counting for unrestricted satisfiability has been studied in \cite{T05}.
+We also remark that tight exponential complexity bounds for \GFt{} with counting quantifiers for both satisfiability and finite satisfiability have been established by \citeN{PH07}, and the interplay between transitive guards and counting for unrestricted satisfiability has been studied by \citeN{T05}.

 The structure of the article is as follows.
 In Section~\ref{sec:prelim} we introduce various extensions of \GFt{} with special guards and formulate a `Scott-type' normal form for formulas in these logics.
 There, in Subsection~\ref{sec:examples}, we also present several examples showing the expressive power of the various fragments.
 In Section~\ref{sec:types-and-counting} we introduce the main technical notions and give first important observation concerning counting types based on properties of \FOt{}.
 In Section~\ref{sec:eq-no-equality} we show that \GFtEG{} without equality has the finite model property.
 In Section \ref{sec:eq-with-equality} we proceed to \GFtEG{} with equality, where we prove the main model theoretic and complexity results concerning \GFtEG{}, and also prepare for the case of \GFt{} with transitive guards studied in Section \ref{sec:transitive}.
 We conclude with a discussion on the complexity of related extensions and list a few open questions.